 4. Roland RD-2000 Digital Stage Piano

-Roland stage pianos are highly prized by performing musicians for their detailed sound, great key feel and extensive feature set.
+Roland stage pianos are highly prized by performing musicians for their detailed acoustic piano sounds, great key feel and extensive feature set.
 But the Roland RD-2000 blows them all away.

 This digital keyboard features sounds from their iconic V-Piano, combined with Roland’s famous SuperNATURAL sound engine.
 SuperNATURAL produces highly-detailed piano sounds with natural sounds and excellent dynamic response.
 The RD-2000 also features a wide variety of onboard effects, digital sounds and rhythm patterns, so you can sound exactly how you need to on stage.

 The Korg SP-280 is an affordable and portable digital piano that doesn’t skimp on features or quality.
-From its real piano feel and tone to its bold styling and lightweight, the Korg SP-280 is a piano you will be proud to own.
+From its real acoustic piano feel and piano tones to its bold styling and lightweight, the Korg SP-280 is a piano you will be proud to own.

 The SP-280 features samples from a Steinway grand piano, one of the most renowned pianos in the world.
 Coming out of the onboard 2-watt stereo speakers, the sound is very natural, and is loud enough to power you through a recital or even jamming with other musicians.